Feminine beauty ideal: Mass media

 Celebrities achieve perfection through photoshopped images that hide every blemish or flaw while also editing body parts to create the ideal hourglass body type.
 The Dove Beauty and Confidence Report interviewed 10,500 females across thirteen countries and found that women's confidence in their body image is steadily declining – regardless of age or geographic location.
 Despite these findings, there is a strong desire to fight existing beauty ideals.
 In fact, 71% of women and 67% of girls want the media to do a better job of portraying different types of women.
 Studies done by Dove reveal low self-esteem impacts women and girls' ability to release their true potential.
 85% of women and 79% of girls admit they opt out of important life activities when they do not feel confident in the way they look.
 More than half of women (69%) and girls (65%) allude to pressure from the media and advertisements to become the world's version of beautiful, which is a driving force of appearance anxiety.
 Studies done by Dove have also revealed the following statistics: "4% of women consider themselves beautiful, 11% of girls globally are comfortable with describing themselves as beautiful, 72% of girls feel pressure to be beautiful, 80% of women agree that every woman has something about her that is beautiful, but do not see their own beauty, and that 54% of women agree that when it comes to how they look, they are their own worst beauty critic."
+Through the rise of Ozempic, weight loss is becoming a top pirority for people as of todays day and age.

 The modern idea of the hourglass figure in a study has shown that it may contribute to causing underlying health issues.
-In an article published by the Cleveland Clinic titled “Hourglass Syndrome: Why You Should Stop Sucking In Your Stomach” it discusses the side effects of trying to achieve the hourglass shape that is portrayed in the media.
-The act of sucking in stomachs can lead to potential health problems such as breathing issues, neck and back pain, and pelvic floor problems.
-The Cleveland Clinic’s study mentioned a reduction in oxygen intake by at least 30% and a damaged pelvic floor due to the act of sucking in.
+In an article published by the Cleveland Clinic titled "Hourglass Syndrome: Why You Should Stop Sucking In Your Stomach" it discusses the side effects of trying to achieve the hourglass shape that is portrayed in the media.
+The act of sucking in the stomach can lead to potential health problems such as breathing issues, neck and back pain, and pelvic floor problems.
+The Cleveland Clinic's study mentioned a reduction in oxygen intake by at least 30% and a damaged pelvic floor due to the act of sucking in the stomach.
 These are some potential health concerns linked to efforts to achieve the hourglass figure.